On this page...

 Such a "you win or I win" mentality is called a " poor mentality Scarcity Mindset".

-People with a poor mentality believe that resources in this world are very scarce, and the game is ultimately a zero-sum game.
-So he either chooses to win, or he loses.
+People with a poor mentality believe that resources in this world are very scarce, and that the game is ultimately a zero-sum game.
+So he either chooses to win, or loses.
 They believe that only one person can get it, either you or me.
 Even if I can't get it, you can't even think about it, we will lose together.